shababcardinity/fjundzer/README.md

 • Magento Community Edition v2.0.0 or above
 • PHP ≥ 7.2
 ### Installation
 Recommended to install via marketplace.
 You can click on each step for screenshot to appear with clearer instructions.
-After install you can set configurations from Store -> Configuration -> Payment Methods
 #### Using marketplace
 <details>
 <summary>1.
 Go to Magento marketplace and search for "Cardinity payment gateway" or navigate directly to → https://marketplace.magento.com/cardinity-magento.html</summary>